Exclusive - EBRD head faces investigation call over dossier on directors

 The EBRD was founded in 1991 by the international community to help the communist Eastern Bloc transform to capitalism after the Cold War.
 The bank has seen rapid expansion in recent years into the Middle East and North Africa.

-It is owned by 67 governments, invests around 10 billion euros (8.78 billion pounds) a year in almost 40 countries, but has faced a run of turbulence in recent years.
+It is owned by 67 governments, invests around 10 billion euros ($11.5 billion) a year in almost 40 countries, but has faced a run of turbulence in recent years.

 In 2014 it stopped lending in Russia, once its biggest market, after Moscow's annexation of Ukraine's Crimea, while Britain's vote to leave the EU in 2016 has stirred debate about its location in London and the fact that a Briton runs it.